 - A fall: when a skater falls during a position of a Combo Spin and then he/she continues with another position.
-I.e: C + S + U + FALL + C + S = Two combo Spin (if all of the positions have de minimum requirements fulfilled). - If there are two consecutive changes of foot in a combination spin.
-I.e: C (RBO) + Change of foot + Change of foot (without any position between the two changes of feet) + U Sw (RBO) = Two Solo Spins. - Change of foot with clear change of axis.
+I.e: C + S + U + FALL (BREAK) + C + S - If there are two consecutive changes of foot in a combination spin.
+I.e: C (RBO) + Change of foot + Change of foot (without any position between the two changes of feet) + U Sw (RBO) = C + BREAK + U Sp - Change of foot with clear change of axis.
 That means when the axis of rotation after the change of foot is completely offset from the original one.
 TP must pay attention that such offset change of foot implies a new centering phase for the next position as if it was a new spin.
-Otherwise it will be considered as a Change of foot with traveling axis (flexible QOE 2).
+Otherwise, it will be considered as a Change of foot with traveling axis (flexible QOE 2). i.e. H + S + C (change of foot with change of axis) BREAK + S + U Sp - A clear pumping to gain speed.
+This means the skater has 'clearly' used pumping to gain speed between spins of a combination in order to complete the combination. i.e. H + S + BREAK (pumping) + U (Sp)